Fine-Grained Buy-Many Mechanisms Are Not Much Better Than Bundling

 \subsection{Our Contributions}

-We answer Open Question~\ref{oq:1} affirmatively for the case when $k = n$ and show that $O(n^3)$ suffices.
-Our first main result shows that restricting the seller to the class of buy-two mechanisms suffices to get around pathological constructions for two items (like e.g.,~\cite{HartN17,PSW22}).
-These works show that there are distributions over two items for which no ``simple" mechanism could approximate the revenue of the optimal buy-one mechanism, or in the language of Open Question~\ref{oq:1}, that no such function exists (even if we allowed super-polynomial ones).
-We show that the revenue from optimally pricing the bundle of the two items, $\brev{\distD}$, recovers a constant-factor of the optimal buy-two revenue.
+Our main result shows that restricting the seller to the class of buy-$n$ incentive-compatible mechanisms suffices to get around pathological constructions for two or more items (like e.g.,~\cite{HartN17,PSW22}).
+These works show that there are distributions over just two items for which no ``simple" mechanism could approximate the revenue of the optimal buy-one mechanism, or in the language of Open Question~\ref{oq:1}, that no such function $f(n,1)$ exists for $n \geq 2$.
+We show that when facing a single, additive buyer, the revenue from optimally pricing the bundle of items, $\brev{\distD}$, recovers a polynomial fraction of the optimal buy-$n$ revenue.